-Online graduate programs in public relations, advertising, and marketing may provide a great option for busy professionals who prefer a flexible schedule.
-Many online programs enable students to access course materials and submit work at times convenient to them.
-And, online programs may make advanced education more accessible to students who depend on distance education or simply prefer to engage in a program in another city, state, or country.
+Online programs may make advanced education more accessible to students who depend on distance education or simply prefer to engage in a program in another city, state, or country.
 Online graduate programs in public relations, advertising, and marketing may also give students access to digital libraries and other school resources.
 With all of these perks, why not earn your public relations, advertising, or marketing degree online?
 Keep reading for Online Advertising and Public Relations Graduate Programs information.

 What might graduate programs in PR, marketing, and advertising be like?
 We can give you a sense.
 In marketing, PR, and advertising programs, students might develop their knowledge and skills in many areas.
 They might explore:

 They may also develop their critical and creative-thinking skills and learn how to take effective action in areas of PR, advertising, marketing, and business.
-To learn more about PR, advertising, and marketing, and to discover how earning a graduate degree in one of these subjects might enhance your career, read on!
+To learn more about advertising, and marketing, and to discover how earning a graduate degree in one of these subjects might enhance your career, read on!

 Public relations (often referred to as PR), advertising, and marketing generally involve establishing a relationship between clients (such as individuals, businesses, governmental, for-profit, or non-profit organizations) or their products and target audiences.
 PR professionals help their clients build a reputation and identity using PR tools such as articles, interviews, speeches, press releases, and social media (to name a few).
 Marketing and advertising professionals typically sell ideas, products, and services using tools such as market research, market strategy, design work, and more.